-Show Cause Directive

-from the Distance Education Accrediting Commission (DEAC)
+FAQs regarding the Show Cause Directive from the Distance Education Accrediting Commission (DEAC)

 Has Aspen University lost its accreditation?
-No. Aspen University is under a Show Cause Directive from the Distance Education Accrediting Commission (DEAC), the university's institutional accreditor and remains accredited while it is on Show Cause.
+No. Aspen University is operating under a continuing Show Cause Directive from the Distance Education Accrediting Commission (DEAC), the university's institutional accreditor, and remains accredited while it is on Show Cause.